AxelUlmestig/Appiot-Edison-GateWay/README.md

 ```sh
 $ nano SampleGateway/src/main/java/com/appiot/examples/gateway/samplegateway/SampleGateway.java
 ```
-Edit lines 26 and set the variable 'macAddrees' to the mac address of your sensor.
+ -  Edit lines 26 and set the variable 'macAddrees' to the mac address of your sensor.
+ -  Set the variable serialNumber on line 27 to a unique id.
+You can use the mac address here as well if you're lacking in imagination.

+Remember the serialNumer value, it will be needed in step 5.2.

 ###### 3.2.2 Install dependencies and build
 Install dependencies and package tinyb.jar for maven